MarkT-Johnson/HexWriter/README.md

 2. Draw more than 7 hex (requires Dynamic Origin Determination (7+ hexes))

 ## Known Bugs:
-* None known so far
+* None known at this time

 ## Possible Future Features (in no particular order):
 * Alphabet display